 About the program

 SDSU’s online Master of Science in Big Data Analytics program is a transdisciplinary online graduate program that combines technology, business, engineering, science, and social science.
-In just two years, you’ll learn how to compile large data sets, analyze them, and use the results to find patterns, correlations, and insights that businesses and organizations frequently use to make informed day-to-day decisions and drive high-level strategies.
+In just 16 months, you’ll learn how to compile large data sets, analyze them, and use the results to find patterns, correlations, and insights that businesses and organizations frequently use to make informed day-to-day decisions and drive high-level strategies.

 The program takes a flexible dual-core online approach that will help you enhance your computational skills, as well as your analytical methods for both data models and business applications.
 With SDSU’s online Big Data Analytics program, you’ll become an active participant in the exciting future of Big Data.

 What is Big Data Analytics?

 Big Data Analytics is a dynamic approach to uncovering patterns, unknown correlations, and other useful insights from diverse, large scale data sets.
 Although BDA is related to data science, statistics, artificial intelligence, and geospatial technologies, its focus is on business discoveries from big data by using available software tools, such as data mining, machine learning, computational linguistics, geographic information systems (GIS), social network analysis, financial and marketing analytics, spatiotemporal data analysis, and time-frequency analysis.

 Is This Program Right for Me?